Notre Dame Fighting Irish baseball

 The Notre Dame Fighting Irish baseball team is the intercollegiate baseball team representing the University of Notre Dame in Notre Dame, Indiana.
 Notre Dame competes as a member of the Atlantic Coast Conference in the NCAA Division 1 college baseball league.
 The team is currently coached by Shawn Stiffler and plays its home games at Frank Eck Baseball Stadium, which has a capacity of 1,825.
-The school has appeared in three College World Series, in 1957, 2002, and 2022 and has won 6 conference titles.
+The school has appeared in three College World Series (1957, 2002, and 2022) and has won six regular season conference titles and ten conference tournament titles.

 History

 Notre Dame baseball began in 1892.
-The Fighting Irish's first game was against Michigan on April 21, in which they won 6 – 4.
+The Fighting Irish's first game was against Michigan on April 21, in which they won 6–4.
 They did not have a season in 1893.

 In 1897, Frank E. Hering became their first coach.
 Frank Hering arrived at Notre Dame to play quarterback for the Fighting Irish football team in 1896.
 By 1898, he had taken on the responsibility of directing the entire athletic department, including coaching the football and baseball teams and introducing basketball to the university.
 At Notre Dame, he served as athletic director from 1898 to 1900 and coached football from 1896 to 1898, basketball from 1897, and baseball from 1897 to 1899.
 He has earned the title of “Father of Notre Dame Football” for his success in expanding the program from an intramural activity to a full-fledged intercollegiate sport.

 Tommy Mills helmed the team to a 57–20–1 record from 1927 to 1929, good for a .737 winning percentage.

-In 1934, Clarence Jack Kline became the school's 15th coach for 42 seasons.
+In 1934, Clarence 'Jake' Kline became the school's 15th coach for 42 seasons.
 He retired in 1975 at the age of 81, coaching more than 1,000 games and winning 558.
 He led the team to the College World Series in 1957.
 He was voted into the College Baseball Hall of Fame in 1968.
-The former Cartier Field was renamed Jack Kline FIeld in 1975.
+The former Cartier Field was renamed Jake Kline Field in 1975.

 In 1980, Tom Kelly set the University of Notre Dame's record for wins (29–8).
 He remained an athletic administrator at Notre Dame until 2003.